Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 National Consultative Committee

-The National Consultative Committee is a key forum through which the Court consults with staff about broader issues that have a national perspective.
+The National Consultative Committee is a key forum for the Family Court and the Federal Circuit Court to consult with staff about broader issues that have a national perspective.
 Elected staff delegates actively present the views of staff regarding issues that impact nationally on staff and the management and future direction of the Court.

-The Committee met twice in 2012–13.
+The Committee met once in 2013–14.
 The areas of focus continued to be: